avermeulen/LikePix/readme.md

 # LikePix - minimalistic SignalR app

-A minimilistic SignalR app with a light sprinkle of Depedency Injection.
+A minimalistic SignalR app with a light sprinkle of Dependency Injection.

 Start this app using the `ASP.NET Core Empty` template using this command: `dotnet new web -o LikePix`